How To Export From Vietnam To The EU // Regulations, Taxes, and Tariffs when importing to the European Union

 How To Look Up Regulations For Importing To The EU From Vietnam

 Ready to import to the EU from Vietnam?
 This guide will help you get started.
-The EU and Vietnam signed an FTA (Free Trade Agreement) 2020 to remove 70-100% of all import tariffs in both regions.
-As a result, Vietnamese manufacturers can easily place their goods on the European market and enjoy privileges similar to EU member states.
+The EU and Vietnam signed an FTA (Free Trade Agreement) in 2020 to remove 70-100% of all import tariffs in both regions.
+As a result, Vietnamese manufacturers can easily place their goods in the European market and enjoy privileges similar to those of EU member states.
 The EU aims to liberalize most tariffs on Vietnamese products by the mid-2020s, and many of these are already in force.
 Vietnam likewise removes taxes on many European products, making it easy for European manufacturers to move parts to their Vietnamese factories.

 The FTA between Vietnam and the EU is the second FTA in the ASEAN region after Singapore signed its trade agreement.
 This is one of the most historic free trade agreements in recent years, and Vietnam is the 4th Asian country to sign a trade agreement with the EU after Singapore, Japan, and South Korea.
 All manufacturers who wish to export to the EU will benefit from the FTA.
 The tariffs on most popular goods are already 0%, and you only have to pay the local VAT in the EU member state you’re importing.
 In addition, it’s easier to import to the EU than the US because you don’t have to abide by labeling requirements.